 This research has now led to the establishment of a protocol for the monitoring of woodlands for the presence of barbastelle maternity colonies.
 With the assistance of dedicated bat groups and volunteers, the hope now is to implement this protocol to survey woodlands on a large-scale.
 Volunteer contributions will form an essential aspect of the research but also provide opportunities to expand and utilise survey skills.

 Unfortunately, this is where we hit our problem.
-With the uncertainty surrounding the reopening of universities, as a result of the current pandemic, and therefore the recommencement of fieldwork, I have had no choice but to suspend the roll out of this scheme for this summer.
-Whilst this is a huge disappointment, this work will be continued next year and I hope to work with many of you when that time comes.
+With the uncertainty surrounding the reopening of universities, as a result of the current pandemic, and therefore the recommencement of fieldwork, I have had no choice but to suspend the roll out of this scheme for 2020.
+Whilst this is a huge disappointment, my aim now is to continue this work in spring 2021 and I hope to work with many of you when that time comes.

-Although this project will not continue until next year, if you wish to express an interest in the project or volunteer in the future please contact me directly.
+Although this project will continue in spring 2021, the exact survey period may be subject to change in order to adhere with both local/national government and university guidelines.
+If you wish to express an interest in the project or volunteer, please contact me directly.

-Surveys will be limited to the counties of Wiltshire, Herefordshire, West Sussex, and Norfolk.
-They will involve the deployment and collection of detectors at specified locations within woodlands.
-Equipment may be loaned if needed.
+Surveys will be limited to the counties of Wiltshire, Herefordshire, West Sussex, and Norfolk; so please only contact to volunteer if you are able to reach these locations.
+Surveys will involve the deployment and collection of detectors at specified locations in woodlands.
+We may be able to loan equipment if needed.

 Read more about how you can be involved here or contact me if you are interested in taking part in this aspect of the research project.

 Kieran O’Malley, PhD Student